Planes of Development – The Way Children Grow

 Children in the 6-12 yr age groups are interested in their cultural environment.
 They are constantly asking questions about how things work and why things are as they are.
 They need to be given the facts – their questions need to be answered.
 Children in the elementary class do a lot of project work, either in groups or on their own.
 They choose topics that interest them and research and write the projects themselves, supported in the development of self-confidence, imagination, intellectual independence and self-efficacy.

-All children are encouraged to produce and sell goods at the termly entrepreneur’s day markets, held at the Lourensford Market and attended by the whole school.
+All children are encouraged to produce and sell goods at the entrepreneur’s day markets, held twice a year at the Lourensford Market and attended by the whole school.

 Erdkinder is the Montessori answer to adolescence, which is adopted by our Middle School.
 The goal of Erdkinder (German for “Earth-Children”), is to produce adults who are equipped with the confidence in themselves and actual skills to live in the real world.
 Dr. Montessori died before the educational approach to this level was completed.
 Consequently, there is currently no AMI teacher training program for this level.
 However, many Montessori adolescent learning environments exist, with Montessori professionals working towards standards for this level.